 6. Truck Furniture

-The brand was started in 1997 by two renowned architects known Hiromi Karatsu and Tokuhiko Kise.
+The brand was started in 1997 by two renowned architects Hiromi Karatsu and Tokuhiko Kise.
 The furniture made by this company emphasizes the nature of the natural building material.

 Driven by the quality and value of furniture pieces, Truck Furniture has succeeded in making top-notch Japanese furniture.